Receding Gums: What’s The Cause & How To Treat It

 Receding gums, also known as gingival recession, is a condition where the margin gum’s tissues surrounding your teeth wear away or get pulled back, exposing more of the tooth structure or tooth’s root.

 Gum recession takes place gradually, making it difficult for people to realise that they have it.
 Once the gum recedes, it leaves a gap between the gum and tooth exposing it to disease-causing bacteria.
-If not treated on time, the surrounding tissue and bone structure of your teeth can get damaged and may even result in tooth loss.
+If not treated on time, the surrounding tissue and bone structure of your teeth can get damaged and may even result in tooth loss, leading to more complex solutions such as dental implants.

 Signs & Symptoms Of Receding Gums